frontenddogma/css-optimization-basics/manuscript/operation.md

 ### Consistency

 Consistency in the case of code means to write and format things the same way every time.
 With individual or [“level 1” consistency](https://meiert.com/en/blog/consistency-levels/), this means to be consistent with how we ourselves write code.
-With collective and “level 2” consistency, we strive to stay consistent within the realm that we work in, as when we touch third party code and stick to their code style.
+With collective and “level 2” consistency, we strive to stay consistent within the realm that we work in, as when we touch third-party code and stick to their code style.
 And then there’s institutional or “level 3” consistency, referring to being consistent with coding standards put up by our organization.

 Consistency is a _foundational_ part of optimization; it’s the first step of optimization.
 Without any sort of consistency, any other optimization attempts are a lot harder.